 The design of the training should take the answers to these questions into consideration and choose topics and exercises accordingly.

-• Trainings can last anywhere between a couple of hours and a week, with 4-20 participants.
+• Trainings can last anywhere between a couple of hours and a week.
 We will assess where you stand, where you would like to be, and what results you hope for, and then discuss a suitable format.

 • In addition to my commercial offering, I happily host introductions to Zen practice on a donation basis, as it is tradition.
 We’ll explore the origins of Zen Buddhism, its meditation practices, opportunities for monastic stays in Europe and beyond, and Zen’s relevance today.
 Specifically, we will discuss what Buddhist religion and spirituality, as manifest in Zen, can add to mindfulness practice that’s stripped of its cultural inheritance.